Download CV Here

 Manuscripts Currently In Preparation

-3. Vogelstein, L., Champion, D, & Wagh, A. (In preparation for Science Education to submit Summer 2024).
+2. Vogelstein, L., Champion, D, & Wagh, A. (In preparation for Science Education to submit Winter 2025).
 Moving Through Uncertainty: The case of Liquid Architecture as expansive dance-science activity & pedagogy.

-4. Wagh, A., Vogelstein, L., & Champion, D. (In preparation for IJCSCL to submit Summer 2024).
+3. Wagh, A., Vogelstein, L., Champion, D. (In preparation for IJCSCL to submit Spring 2025).
 Fused Representations: Linking Choreographic and Digital NetLogo Modeling through Intermodal Inquiry.

-5. Hall, R., Vogelstein, L., Shapiro, B. R., & Erickson, F. (In preparation for JLS to submit Summer 2024).
+4. Hall, R., Vogelstein, L., Shapiro, B. R., & Erickson, F. (In preparation for JLS to submit Spring 2025).
 In the body of analysts: Reenactment and embodiment as important tools for Interaction Analysis.

-9. Everyday IA Collective: DeLima, D., Elliott, C. E., Marin, A., Radke, S., Shapiro, B. R., Silvis, D., & Vogelstein, L. (In preparation for JLS to submit Spring 2024).
+7. Everyday IA Collective: DeLima, D., Elliott, C. E., Marin, A., Radke, S., Shapiro, B. R., Silvis, D., & Vogelstein, L. (In preparation for JLS to submit Fall 2024).
 Everyday Video Analysis: Political and ethical dimensions of engaging in video-based data analysis in today's age of media production, consumption, and analysis.

 Research Experience